dtflare/dtflare/README.md

-- 👋 Hi, I’m @dtflare
+- 👋 Hello!, I’m @dtflare
 - 👀 I’m interested in ...
 AI ... & ...
 Cybersecurity
 - 🌱 My current work is centered around ...
-AI ... & ... cybersecurity
+AI Engineering... & ...
+Cybersecurity
 - 💞️ I’m looking to collaborate on ...
-AI ... & ... cybersecurity ... projects
+AI ... & ...
+Cybersecurity ... projects
-- 📫 How to reach me ... email ... or ...
-DM
+- 📫 How to reach me ... dtflare@proton.me

 <!---
 dtflare/dtflare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.